EdgeTX/themes/README.md

 Please refer to the `example` folder for an example of the expected layout.

-Please refer to TODO documentation for more information on the theme specification.
+Please refer to TODO documentation for more information on the theme file format.